OpenTechSchool/www.opentechschool.org/handbooks/new-workshop.md

 ## At the meeting

  * The meeting is moderated by the lead coach and the cohost.
 This means you make sure the conversation does not get off track or lose productivity.
 You can ask for suggestions for the agenda at the beginning of the meeting to give it structure.
-Asking participants to raise their hands and wait for you to call on them before talking will help with maintaing order, too.
+Asking participants to raise their hands and wait for you to call on them before talking will help with maintain order, too.
  * Start with a short introduction round to hear everyone's name and interests/skills, as well as the motivation to be a coach.
 You will find the information about this last point useful when trying to hammer out the goal/learning materials of the workshop.
  * Start discussing!